The popularity of QR Codes is definitely increasing. All thanks to increased smartphone penetration, fast internet speed, and contactless delivery.

 Casino QR Codes are displayed on the optimised software installed on the player’s desktop/computer.
-Visitors just need to scan the QR Code via their smartphone to get these games on their phones within seconds.
+Visitors just need to scan the QR Code to get these games on their phones within seconds.

 The player now knows where exactly to go to.
 Thus she/he does not need to tediously type in details such as mobile casino slots and tables.

 Casinos use QR Codes for the players to make payments.
 This is a functional use case.